Rob Gabriele https://www.safehome.org/author/rob-gabriele/

 The word “contract” usually makes people uneasy.
 Getting locked into a system or service with the only way out being to pay through the nose doesn’t sound like a good deal, and usually it isn’t.
-Thankfully, ADT doesn’t require a contract, although sometimes it’s in your best interest to sign one.
+When it comes to ADT, though, it might be in your best interest.

 That might sound counterintuitive, but signing an ADT contract gives you some guarantees you wouldn’t otherwise receive.
-Plus, locking in the best home security system in the industry helps keep your home stays protected for the long haul.
-What’s included in ADT’s contract that can benefit you and are there drawbacks, though?
+Plus, locking in the best home security system in the industry helps keep your home protected for the long haul.
+Before you sign, you need to know what’s included in ADT’s contract that can benefit you, and what might be a dealbreaker.
 We’ll go through all that and more based on our personal experience having an ADT system installed in our home for the past two years.

 Do You Need to Sign an ADT Contract?